NishantJoshi00/nishantjoshi00.github.io/content/blog/2024-01-01-lingual-odyssey.md

 <br/>

 While traveling the imperative path, there were a few languages that threw me for a loop (literally in Zig's case).
 One of them was **Zig**.
 Maybe it was just me, but working with a language where any allocation had to be hand-wrung from an allocator object felt like walking a memory tightrope.
 And the worst of it all?
 I couldn't even build a bridge of coupled recursion with two fallible functions – Zig wouldn't let me!
 This was completely unexpected, like facing a "no recursion allowed" sign after years of coding freedom.
 No other language had ever tried to clip my recursion wings – except maybe Rust, but that's a story for another day.
 The second language that really threw me off was **R**.
 I've never been more frustrated than when wrestling with R's array constructions and concatenation.
-Maybe it's just me, but the way everything fit together felt like trying to solve a rubik's cube blindfolded – it was frustrating...
+Maybe it's just me, but the way everything fit together felt like trying to solve a Rubik's cube blindfolded – it was frustrating...

 <br/>